Oregon vs. Washington NCAA Football Odds, Plays and Insights | November 6, 2021

 Washington Stats and Trends

-- Thus far this season Washington has two wins against the spread.
+- Thus far this year Washington has two wins against the spread.

-- This season, the Huskies are winless ATS when entering a game as an underdog of 6.5 points or more.

-- Washington's games this year have hit the over on one of seven set point totals (14.3%).
+- Washington's games this year have gone over the total in one out of seven opportunities (14.3%).

-- Washington is 1-2 against the spread and 2-1 overall when the team records more than 23.3 points.
+- When Washington scores more than 23.3 points, it is 1-2 against the spread and 2-1 overall.

 - This season the Huskies have 12 turnovers, four fewer than the Ducks have takeaways (16).